Ford Credit

 I was the first hire for the newly formed Ford Credit design team, and as a result I was placed on the Account Manager product.
 Account Manager is how millions of Ford Credit customers who are leasing or financing a vehicle can access their account in order to take actions such as paying their bill and viewing their remaining balance.
 During my time on Account Manager, I have been responsible for performing heuristic analyses, creating interactive prototypes, and performing usability testing in order to identify existing issues and validate new designs.

 When I received a new feature request, I would try to do the following: dig deeper into the request to really understand what was being asked, once I gathered enough information to start designing, I would either start working in Sketch (for smaller features) or make sketches with pen & paper (for larger features).
 If I made paper sketches, I’d bring them into Sketch, and then do usability testing on them in order to gather feedback.
-I’d then take that feedback, make changes to the mockups, and then repeat the usability tests.
+I’d take that feedback, make changes to the mockups, and then repeat the usability tests.
 After completing the testing, I would then upload the screens to Invision, and talk with the PO and developers in order to let them know that the feature was available to be worked on when they got the chance.

 The first step that I took was to create a survey, and send it out to a group of Ford employees in the United States.
 For this, I utilized an in-house group that had a collection of email addresses, as using their pre-existing address book would be a lot easier than trying to connect with users myself.
 Some of the questions that were asked were whether they leased/financed, how they felt about their current lease/finance management site, and whether they were willing to be contacted about participating in future design workshops.